When the first Roomba came out, it was an inefficient robot that required a lot of babysitting.

-If you decide to get the “plus” version the size difference will be irrelevant since the clean base dock automatically empties it freeing you up from this task.
+If you decide to get the “plus” version, the size difference will be irrelevant since the clean base dock automatically empties it freeing you up from this task.

-Unfortunately, manufacturers don’t have a universal measure to gauge power, so for this section, let’s look at the airflow numbers.
+Unfortunately, manufacturers don’t have a universal measure to gauge power, so let’s look at the airflow numbers for this section.

-An anemometer was used to measure airflow at the nozzle where the brush roll is.
+I used an anemometer to measure airflow at the nozzle where the brush roll is located.

-Take note that the I7’ only has one power setting which is the auto mode where it automatically adjusts suction based on surface and the amount of dirt it detects.
+Note that the I7′ only has one power setting, the auto mode, which automatically adjusts suction based on the surface and the amount of dirt it detects.

 Let’s now look at how well these robots clean.

-When it comes to picking up surface dirt, there isn’t much of a difference between the S9 and the I7.
+When it comes to picking up surface dirt, there isn’t much difference between the S9 and the I7.

-One of the biggest issues with the I7 is its lack of power in its low power setting.
-For some strange reason, it’s lower than the airflow numbers on the Roomba 690 at seven cfm.
+One of the most significant issues with the I7 is its lack of airflow in its low power setting.
+For some strange reason, it’s lower than the airflow numbers on the Roomba 690 at 8.2 CFM.

 Hard floor cleaning

-It adversely affects the I7’s performance, particularly at cleaning sand where it did do as well as the Roomba S9.
+It adversely affects the I7’s performance, particularly at cleaning sand, where it did not do as well as the

-If you leave near the ocean and constantly have to deal with sand, the S9 will be the better option.
+If you live near the beach and constantly have to deal with sand, the S9 will be the better option.

-Other than sand, it was able to pick up all of the dirt in cleaning tests done – much better than the Roomba 980.
+Other than sand, it could pick up all of the dirt in cleaning tests done – much better than the Roomba 980.

 Another potential issue would be cleaning long strands of hair.
 In tests, the I7 only picked up 25% of the one gram of seven-inch human hair.
-Most of it either wrapped around the axles or the extractors itself.
+Most of it is either wrapped around the axles or the extractors themselves.

-The longer pronged brushes spin at a much rapid rate which can toss dirt around more, but the I7 will eventually pick up dirt it scatters.
+The longer pronged brushes spin rapidly, which can tosses dirt around more, but the I7 will eventually pick it up.

 The I7 did well in carpet cleaning tests with the fast-spinning side brush a non-issue on this surface.

-One advantage it has over the S9 is its ability to pick up larger bits of debris without the crunching noise that the S9 has.
+One advantage over the S9 is its ability to pick up larger bits of debris without the crunching noise that the S9 has.

 Hard floor cleaning

-When it comes to cleaning normal household dirt such as dust, dander, cheerios, etc., the S9 and I7 produce similar results.
+When cleaning regular household dirt such as dust, dander, cheerios, etc., the S9 and I7 produce similar results.
 Both have enough power for such a task.